 To diagnose REM sleep behavior disorder, there is a certain criteria sleep doctors use to determine if you have the ailment.

-- If you wake up, you are instantly alert
+- If you wake up, you are instantly alert and not disoriented

-How To Treat REM Sleep Behavior Disorder
+How to Treat REM Sleep Behavior Disorder

 Treatment for REM sleep behavior disorder may include physical safeguards and medications.
 The doctor may recommend that you make changes in your sleep environment, which will make it safer for yourself and your bed partner.
 Some of these changes may include:

-- Removing hazardous objects from the bedroom
+- Removing hazardous objects from the bedroom, such as sharp items or weapons

 - Padding the floor near the bed